BlockchainBrain/docs/masternodes/masternodes_basic/vpsandhotwallet.rst

 .. _identifyvps_vpsandhotwallet:

 1. Identify a VPS provider and order a Linux Ubuntu 16.04 server.
-Order the VPS server from a provider like DigitalOcean, Vultr, Linode, Amazon AWS, etc.  It's important not to run the VPS at home because of the risk of network instability that could cause loss of connectivity to the server.
+It's important not to run the VPS at home because of the risk of network instability that could cause loss of connectivity to the server.
+A VPS that meets the following requirements should cost around $5 per month

-	**VPS Requirements**
+	**VPS Requirements:**

 	* Linux 64 bit, (e.g. Ubuntu 16.04)
 	* Dedicated Public IP Address